neuronsimulator/ringtest/README.md

 * Make sure to use optimization flags depending upon your compiler suite (see [CoreNEURON page](https://github.com/BlueBrain/CoreNeuron))
 * Prefer Intel/Cray/PGI compilers over GCC (specifically for CoreNEURON to enable vectorisation and other optimizations)
-* Your problem should be sufficiently large and not just small trivial test.
-For example, in the above tutorial, we built small network with 16 rings each with 8 cells.
-You can build larger network using additonal command line arguments as :
+* Your problem should be sufficiently large and not just a small trivial test.
+For example, in the above tutorial, we built a small network with 16 rings each with 8 cells.
+You can build a larger network using additonal command line arguments as :
 ```
 mpirun -n 4 ./x86_64/special -mpi -python ringtest.py -tstop 100 -coredat coreneuron_data -nring 1024 -ncell 128 -branch 32 64
 ```